This is a named option in the Agricultural and Applied Economics MS.

 Program Resources

-The MS AAE Professional Option courses are designed to prepare students to enter the professional workforce in both the US and abroad in data-intensive and quantitatively focused jobs in economic consulting, businesses, agribusinesses, non-profit organizations focused on development, and governmental sectors.
+The MS AAE Professional Option courses are designed to prepare students to enter the professional workforce in both the U.S. and abroad in data-intensive and quantitatively focused jobs in economic consulting, businesses, agribusinesses, non-profit organizations focused on development, and governmental sectors.

 Deller, Steven